aws/aws-fpga/hdk/cl/examples/README.md

 1. Name of the logic design *(Optional)*.
 2. Generic description of the logic design *(Optional)*.
-3. PCI IDs: Device, Vendor, Subsystem, SubsystemVendor.
+3. PCI IDs: Device, Vendor, Subsystem, SubsystemVendor (Refer to [Choosing PCI IDs for AFI](https://github.com/aws/aws-fpga/blob/master/hdk/docs/Choosing_PCI_ID_for_AFI.md)
 4. Location of the tarball file object in S3.
 5. Location of an S3 directory where AWS would write back logs of the AFI creation.
 6. Version of the AWS Shell.

-**NOTE**: *The PCI IDs for the example CLs should be found in the README files in the respective CL example directory.
+**NOTE about **: *The PCI IDs for the example CLs should be found in the README files in the respective CL example directory.
 If you are building a custom CL, then you need to incorporate these values in your design as shown in the [AWS Shell Interface Specifications](https://github.com/aws/aws-fpga/blob/master/hdk/docs/AWS_Shell_Interface_Specification.md#pcie-ids).*

 To upload your tarball file to S3, you can use any of [the tools supported by S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/UploadingObjects.html)).